keenleopard/greenbranch.github.io/_posts/2015-07-18-Download-All-PDFs-Listed-on-a-Website.md

 ---
 layout: default
-title: Download ALl Pdfs listed on a website
+title: Download All Pdfs listed on a website
 ---

 #How to download all pdfs listed on a website